In this guide we’re sharing the best things to do in Acadia National Park, plus where to stay, itinerary options, and more!

-The closest airport to get to Acadia National Park will be the Bangor International Airport (BGR), which is located just over an hour from the park.
+The closest airport to get to Acadia National Park will be the Bangor International Airport (BGR).
+The airport is located just over an hour from the park.

-This airport is serviced by American, Allegiant, Delta, and United Airlines and has nonstop service from Philadelphia, DC, Orlando, Tampa, Boston, and La Guardia.
+This airport is serviced by American, Allegiant, Delta, and United Airlines.
+It has nonstop service from Philadelphia, DC, Orlando, Tampa, Boston, and La Guardia.

-The next best airport is the Portland International Jetport (PWM) in Portland, Maine, which is 3 hours (depending on if you take a toll or not) to Acadia National Park.
-This airport has nonstop flights to and from many major cities in the US on American, Delta, Frontier, jetBlue, Southwest, and United Airlines, plus a couple more regional airlines.
+The next best airport is the Portland International Jetport (PWM) in Portland, Maine.
+This airport is 3 hours (depending on if you take a toll or not) to Acadia National Park.
+The Portland airport has nonstop flights to and from many major cities in the US.
+Carriers include American, Delta, Frontier, jetBlue, Southwest, and United Airlines, plus a couple more regional airlines.

-The Boston Logan International Airport (BOS) is the closest major airport, with nonstop flights to many cities in the US and on all major airlines, but it’s a 4.5 hour drive to Acadia National Park, with tolls.
+The Boston Logan International Airport (BOS) is the closest major airport.
+It offers nonstop flights to many cities in the US and on all major airlines.
+Although, it is longer drive at 4.5 hours to Acadia National Park, with tolls.
 This is a great option if you plan to do a larger New England road trip though!

 Driving to Acadia National Park